Four Note-Taking Strategies for Films

 ASCDInservice April 13, 2015

 How would an art teacher teach math?
-With rigorous creativity.
+With vigorous creativity.

 Read: The Art of Mathematics